gamesbook/pyprototypr/docs/additional_concepts.md

 ```
 In this case, the script uses the name of something - `bred` - which is unknown.
 It could be a simple spelling mistake e.g. it should be `red` or possibly you'd
-meant to define `bred` as special color before using it for the rectangle.
+meant to define `bred` as special color before using it for the Rectangle.

 Another example:
 ```
-    pagesize=A8
+    paper=A8 cards=9
              ^^
 SyntaxError: invalid syntax.
 Perhaps you forgot a comma?
 ```
 Another `SyntaxError` where Python tries to assess what the cause might be.
 Here,
 you'd need to add "," (comma) at the end of property as each one must be
-comma-separated.
+comma-separated (a space is not sufficient).